MarsBased/handbook/guides/patterns/rails/command.md

 ### Should the command pattern be used for any code logic present at controllers?

 Commands are only intended to be used if there are side effects in the code or there are multiple operations that need to be performed as one.
-For simple ActiveRecord operations there is no need to create a Command.
+For simple ActiveRecord operations, there is no need to create a Command.

 As a rule of thumb, use a command if you are defining multiple private methods related to a common functionality inside a class that has other responsibilities besides the one you are implementing.

-### I need to create a module for just one command?
+### Do I need to create a module for just one command?

 Yes.
-It's important to start organizing commands as soon as posible to avoid having many unrelated classes in the commands folder.
+It's important to start organizing commands as soon as possible to avoid having many unrelated classes in the commands folder.

 ### Should I create a base class for commands to reuse functionality?